peteroupc/peteroupc.github.io/bernsupp.md

 2. Flip the input coin, then build an upper and lower bound for _f_(_&lambda;_), based on the outcomes of the flips so far.
 3. If _U_ is less than or equal to the lower bound, return 1.
 If _U_ is greater than the upper bound, return 0.
 Otherwise, go to step 2.

-These randomized upper and lower bounds come from two sequences of polynomials: one approaches the function _f_(_&lambda;_) from above, the other from below, where _f_ is a continuous function that maps the interval (0, 1) to (0, 1).
+These randomized upper and lower bounds come from two sequences of polynomials: one approaches the function _f_(_&lambda;_) from above, the other from below, where _f_ is a function for which the Bernoulli factory problem can be solved.
 (These two sequences form a so-called _approximation scheme_ for _f_.)
 One requirement for these algorithms to work correctly is called the _consistency requirement_:

 _The difference&mdash;_